-All Ofi Invest Group partners will also have to communicate their status and identification number (GIIN: Global Intermediary Identification Number) and immediately notify all changes relating to these data.
+All Ofi invest Group partners must also communicate their status and registration number (GIIN: Global Intermediary Identification Number) and immediately notify all changes relating to these data.

 Investors are invited to consult their own tax advisers regarding the requirements of the FATCA concerning their personal situation.
 In particular, investors holding units through intermediaries must ensure compliance by the said intermediaries with the FATCA so as not to be subjected to any withholding tax on the returns from their investments.